luigi311/tanoshi/README.md

 ## Installation
 ### Prebuilt Binary
 Download and run binary from latest release, aside from plugins all dependencies are statically linked.
+Prebuilt binary available for `amd64` platform.

 ### Docker
+Docker image available for `amd64` and `arm64`.
+If you want to selfhost on a raspberry pi, you need 64 bit OS, such as ubuntu or Raspbian OS 64 bit.
+Tanoshi can't run on `arm` because [wasmer](https://github.com/wasmerio/wasmer) can't run on those platform yet, when `wasmer` could run on `arm` I will build image for `arm`.

 ```
 docker create \
     --name=tanoshi \